Thapeloletsapa/tailwind-footer/README_EXAMPLE.md

 #### Areas for Improvement

-- **Advanced CSS Properties**: I want to explore more advanced CSS properties and animations to enhance the user experience.
+- **Css frameworks**: I want to explore more on CSS frameworks and U/I to enhance the user experience.
 - **Code Optimization**: While my code achieved the desired outcome, I believe I can improve its efficiency and readability.
-- **Creative Design Choices**: I adhered closely to the Instagram layout for practice but would like to experiment with more creative design choices in future projects.
+- **Creative Design Choices**: I adhered closely to the Codespace footer layout for practice but would like to experiment with more creative design choices in future projects.

 #### Overall Learning Experience

-This project was an invaluable hands-on experience in applying CSS layout techniques.
+This project was an invaluable hands-on experience in applying CSS framework techniques.
 It helped solidify my understanding of CSS and its practical applications in web development.
 I look forward to building on these skills in future projects.